 These tips and tricks have already been submitted to the newspaper in a chance to possibly aid the investigation.

-6 steps to retrieve relevant information
+6 steps to retrieve passwords and relevant information

 Some of the steps are specific for Windows OS.
 Many of the steps will possibly return the users password which can either be the same or a similar password for e.g. a facebook password.
 Chances are the person is using the same password several places!